-Before you start setting up your PIM, you should consider defining a few basics.
-Measurable goals, an execution plan, possible challenges and a realistic timeline.
+Before you start setting up your PIM, you should consider defining a few basics: measurable goals, an execution plan, possible challenges, and a realistic timeline.

-- Goal Number #1 => We want to reduce the time it takes on average to find product information from 15 min to 1 minute.
+- Goal Number #1 => We want to reduce the time it takes on average to find product information from 15 minutes to 1 minute.

 - Goal Number #2 => We want to reduce the average time to Market from 3 weeks to 1 week.

-- Goal Number #3 => We want to be selling in 5 new Marketplaces in the next 3 months.
+- Goal Number #3 => We want you to be selling in 5 new Marketplaces in the next 3 months.

 - Who is going to lead this project?